Laura P. Spinadel: Education and teaching

 Spinadel studied architecture at the FADU University of Buenos Aires where she was honoured with the Gold Medal Diploma.
 Her mother, Vera W. de Spinadel was an Argentine mathematician considered a leader in the field of "Metallic Means".
-Her father, Erico Spinadel is an Austrian engineer considered a world eminence in wind energy issues.
+Her father, Erico Spinadel, is an Austrian engineer considered a world eminence in wind energy issues.

-In the mid-1980s, Spinadel taught at the University of Buenos Aires Urban Strategies and at the same time she was Director of Community Interactions for Foreign Relations and Co-operational Projects.
-She served as guest professor at the Universidad Pontificia Bolivariana in Medellín, Colombia; Università delli Studi di Palermo in Palermo, Italy; Escuela Superior Técnica de Arquitectura de Barcelona ETSAB in Barcelona, Spain; MKSSS's Dr. B. N. College of Architecture – Pune, India; Universidad Católica de Córdoba in Córdoba, Argentina; Colegio Oficial de Arquitectos de Tabasco in Villahermosa, México; Faculdade de Arquitetura da Universidade Federal do Rio Grande do Sul in Porto Alegre, Brazil.
+In the mid-1980s, Spinadel taught at the University of Buenos Aires' Urban Strategies program and, simultaneously, served as Director of Community Interactions for Foreign Relations and Co-operative Projects.
+She served as a guest professor at the Universidad Pontificia Bolivariana in Medellín, Colombia; Università delli Studi di Palermo in Palermo, Italy; Escuela Superior Técnica de Arquitectura de Barcelona ETSAB in Barcelona, Spain; MKSSS's Dr. B. N. College of Architecture – Pune, India; Universidad Católica de Córdoba in Córdoba, Argentina; Colegio Oficial de Arquitectos de Tabasco in Villahermosa, México; Faculdade de Arquitetura da Universidade Federal do Rio Grande do Sul in Porto Alegre, Brazil.

 Architecture and planning

-The work of Laura P. Spinadel is marked by the pursuit of comprehensiveness in ideas, processes and results undoubtedly influenced by the anthroposophical education.
-Since starting out with a humanistic, theosophical and sensualist vision, Laura P. Spinadel has moved towards a holistic and ecological position, that seeks to put maximum emphasis on the health of open and closed spaces, as well as on the requirements and principles of bio-construction.
+The work of Laura P. Spinadel is marked by the pursuit of comprehensiveness in ideas, processes, and results, undoubtedly influenced by the anthroposophical education.
+Since starting out with a humanistic, theosophical, and sensualist vision, Laura P. Spinadel has moved towards a holistic and ecological position that seeks to put maximum emphasis on the health of open and closed spaces, as well as on the requirements and principles of bio-construction.
 Holistic thinking implies profoundly replacing rational and analytical thought with a more inclusive thinking, in which all factors are taken into account, even those that seem trivial or invisible, such as perception, health or freedom.

 The Compact City in Vienna, Austria (1995-2001), was based on superimposed layers, compactness and high density structures.
 The project required that the architects get the agreement of many public and private company-stakeholders in order to create a completely self-contained autonomous block.
 The result is a layered city.

 The Master Plan for the Campus WU (Vienna University of Economics and Business) in Vienna, Austria (2007-2015) is by nature as complex as it is evolutionary.
 It embodies a multivalent negotiation of scales, conceptual principles, architectural territories and operative methodologies.
 In this sense, the Master Plan operates as an interactive device and abstract machine, a living body that is, in the end, a subject of its own material evolution.
 The Master Plan as mediator promotes multi-scalar negotiations.